-Anadama-React was a small project to see how React JS could fit into a WordPress theme.
+Anadama-React was a small project to see how React could fit into a WordPress theme.
 If you want to check it out, the Github repo has instructions to set it up yourself.

 As per her author, the theme looks best with “Front page displays” set to latest posts, but it does support a static page and blog posts on another page.
 It displays featured images on single posts and pages, but not on archive/list views.
 To learn more about Foxhound, check out the project on Github.

-This is a WordPress starter theme with React JS integrated.
+This is a WordPress starter theme with React integrated.
 It’s meant for you to learn React inside WordPress or to create your own theme.
 Visit the Github repository here.

-To learn how to include React and Redux in your WordPress site
+- Learn how to include React and Redux in your WordPress site

-To quickly start building themes which include React and Redux
+- Start building themes which include React and Redux

-As a starting point for your custom WordPress + React + Redux web applications”.
+- As a starting point for your custom WordPress + React + Redux web applications?.

 9. Black Hawk